It seems that cops in downtown Brooklyn are bucking a criminal sea change that’s flooding the city.

 Area police are also beating down a rising robbery tide, which has jumped by 4.4 percent citywide.

-Patrol Borough Brooklyn South, which protects the southern half of the borough as well as Park Slope and Carroll Gardens, and Patrol Borough Brooklyn North, which includes Brooklyn Heights, Fort Greene, Williamsburg and Greenpoint, both have seen increases in robberies, by 8.3 percent and 3.5 percent respectively, according to recent NYPD CompStat statistics.
+Patrol Borough Brooklyn South, which protects the southern half of the borough as well as Park Slope and Carroll Gardens, and Patrol Borough Brooklyn North, which includes Brooklyn Heights, Fort Greene, Williamsburg and Greenpoint, have both seen increases in robberies, by 8.3 percent and 3.5 percent respectively, according to recent NYPD CompStat statistics.

 But the two commands managed to escape the increase in homicides, which has, for the most part, been localized to Manhattan.